fly-dragon211/Biased-Gradient-Squared-Descent-Saddle-Point-Finding-Method/README.md

 # Biased Gradient Squared Descent Saddle Point Finding Method

-Biased Gradient Squared Descent (BGSD) is a saddle point finding method I created, implemented, and explored in graduate school.
+Biased Gradient Squared Descent (BGSD) is a saddle point finding method I created, implemented, and explored.
 I implemented BGSD within the Transition State Library for ASE (TSASE), a python package for atomic simulations.
-This github page includes a demo of how to use BGSD and the results of this project.
+This github page includes installation instructions for ASE and TSASE, the results of this project, and a demo of how to use BGSD.

 ## Installation